-The District's objective is to provide an Annexation Area-wide level of consistent mosquito control such that all properties would benefit from equivalent reduced levels of mosquitoes.
-Surveillance and monitoring are provided on an Annexation Areas-wide basis.
+The District's objective is to provide an area-wide level of consistent mosquito control such that all properties will benefit from reduced levels of mosquitoes.
+Surveillance and monitoring are provided on a District wide basis.

 Mosquito control is based upon and driven by vector biology and surveillance.
-When a mosquito source produces mosquitoes in numbers that exceed District treatment criteria, a technician will generally work with landowners or responsible agencies to reduce the habitat value of the site for mosquitoes (source reduction/physical control).
+When a mosquito source produces mosquitoes in significant numbers, a technician will generally work with landowners or responsible agencies to reduce the habitat value of the site for mosquitoes (source reduction/physical control).
 If this is ineffective, not immediately obtainable, or inappropriate for the given site, the technician will determine the best method of treatment, including biological control and chemical control.